ideonate/cdsdashboards/docs/chapters/customization/huboptions.rst

     c.CDSDashboardsConfig.presentation_types = ['voila', 'streamlit', 'plotlydash', 'bokeh', 'rshiny']

-Voila template
+Voilà template
 ~~~~~~~~~~~~~~

-To change the default template for Voila presentations, add the following to your jupyterhub_config.py:
+To change the default template for Voilà presentations, add the following to your jupyterhub_config.py:

 ::

     c.VariableMixin.voila_template = 'default'

 The template must already be installed in your user Python environment.
-Specify a blank string to instruct no template to be specified on the Voila command line.
+Specify a blank string to instruct no template to be specified on the Voilà command line.

 Server Timeouts and Keep Alive
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~